Table of Content

 Aerospace & Aviation

-As we see Elon Musk building spaceships that can return safely to Earth and be reused, it would be silly to assume that one of the greatest visionaries of the modern day doesn’t use a new technology that can do so much more than traditional manufacturing, at the same time reducing costs and introducing new materials.
+As we see Elon Musk building spaceships that can return safely to Earth and be reused, it would be silly to assume that one of the greatest visionaries of the modern-day doesn’t use a new technology that can do so much more than traditional manufacturing, at the same time reducing costs and introducing new materials.

 #d printing made it possible to introduce new materials that are reducing weight and at the same time are increasing their durability.
-These materials are widely used in both aerospace and automotive industries to create parts of the aerocrafts like fuel nozzles and some inside parts.
+These materials are widely used in both aerospace and automotive industries to create parts of the aircrafts like fuel nozzles and some inside parts.

-Plus, there are currently rocket engines and parts are being partially and sometimes fully build using 3D technology.
+Plus, there are currently rocket engines and parts are being partially and sometimes fully built using 3D technology.
 As the benefits of additive manufacturing are undeniable, the industry welcomes the possibility of less material waste, higher production speed and better products as an outcome.

 When it comes to racing, even the millisecond can make a huge difference in determining the winner.
-Thus, 3D printing can come in very handy in order to create the best car on the track, by making the parts of the car more durable and lighter at the same time with innovative materials, and as a consequence providing it with greater speed.
+Thus, 3D printing can come in very handy in order to create the best car on the track by making the parts of the car more durable and lighter at the same time with innovative materials, and as a consequence providing it with greater speed.